ikalnytskyi/hoth.kalnytskyi.com/README.md

-# vm.kalnytskyi.com
+# Hoth

 This repository contains Ansible playbook to deploy a VM for personal use which includes but not limited to self hosting various services.
+It's named after the planet from Star Wars since most (if not all) of my devices are named after Star Wars planets.

+## Prerequisites

+Custom `oci_image_unpack` Ansible module relies on the following components to be available on the provisioner node:

+ * skopeo
+ * umoci
+ * rsync

 ## Services